-It’s just a damn sexy hostel!
+It’s just damn sexyl! …so it shouldn’t be a surprise that it’s consistently rated as the best hostel in Tokyo.
 It’s got all the modern trimmings you’d expect from a 21st-century backpacker accommodation smack-bang in the heart of metropolitan Tokyo.
 Pod-style dorm beds and swanky rooms in a ship run just as tight as any military maritime vessel.

 The staff know what’s up, and they keep everything sparkling clean.
 Between the bar, common areas, and the constant stream of people coming, going, meeting, and greeting, you’ll struggle not to have a kickass time.